EleniQ/python-api-challenge/README.md

 * Use Google Places API to find the first hotel for each city located within 5,000 meters of your coordinates.
 * Plot the hotels on top of the humidity heatmap, with each pin containing the Hotel Name, City, and Country, as in the following image:

-As final considerations:

-You must complete your analysis using a Jupyter notebook.
-You must use the Matplotlib or Pandas plotting libraries.
-For Part 1, you must include a written description of three observable trends based on the data.
-For Part 2, you must take a screenshot of the heatmap that you create and include it in your submission.
-Your plots must include labeling aspects like plot title (with date of analysis) and axis labels.
-For max intensity in the heatmap, try setting it to the highest humidity found in the dataset.